larskii12/mobile-computing/README.md

 - This class is used to display a location activity.
 It contains information such as how far it is from the current location and reviews.

 LoginActivity
-- This class is used to login the user.
+- This class is used for the user to login.

 MainActivity
-- This class is for splash screen where the permissions are prompted.
+- This class is for splash screen where the permissions are prompted and/or retrieved.

 MapsActivity
-- This class is
+- This class shows a map and user's current location and they can choose to search for a specific study space or filter and find study spaces based on their preference.

 NavigationActivity
-- This class handles the navigation drawer using googleMap API.
+- This class handles the navigation drawer using googleMap API, to show the user the path towards their destination.

 PersonalInformationActivity
-- This class is for users to change their personal information.
+- This class is for users to change their personal information and permissions granted.

 ReportIssue
 - This class is for users to report issues.